kirjavascript/TetrisGYM/README.md

 A link to the BPS can be found on the [releases page](https://github.com/kirjavascript/TetrisGYM/releases).

-TetrisGYM supports being built with mappers NROM, MMC1, MMC3, MMC5, and CNROM.
+TetrisGYM supports being built for mappers NROM, MMC1, MMC3, MMC5, and CNROM.

 The default build produces a file with an MMC1 header, but it also works when treated as CNROM.